WLOGSolutions/RSuite/docs/rsuite_cli_installation.md

-# How to install RSuite CLI
+# How to install R Suite CLI

-RSuite CLI is a command line api to functionalities that the RSuite package provides.
-It also provides some integration features (with docker e.g.) based on RSuite functionalities.
+R Suite CLI is a command line api to functionalities that the R Suite package provides.
+It also provides some integration features (with docker e.g.) based on R Suite functionalities.

-RSuite CLI is just a simple command line shell with enhanced arguments parsing and help system (and bash completion configuration for bash).
+R Suite CLI is just a simple command line shell with enhanced arguments parsing and help system (and bash completion configuration for bash).
-It internally performs some environment checks (like detection there R is installed on Windows) and calls R to get access to RSuite.
+It internally performs some environment checks (like detection there R is installed on Windows) and calls R to get access to R Suite.

-RSuite and RSuite calling code are platform independent but RSuite CLI depends on platform: on Windows it is a cmd script on Linuxes it is a bash script.
+R Suite and R Suite calling code are platform independent but R Suite CLI depends on platform: on Windows it is a cmd script on Linuxes it is a bash script.

-To make the start of the journey with RSuite CLI as easy as possible we prepared installation packages for you.
+To make the start of the journey with R Suite CLI as easy as possible we prepared installation packages for you.
 Herein we discuss how they can be installed on each supported platform.
 You can download them from [R Suite Download](http://rsuite.io/RSuite_Download.php).